-The e-file threshold would no longer apply per form type, but rather filers that have a combined total of 100 or more information returns (see above applicable forms) would be required to electronically file all information returns.
+The e-file threshold no longer applies per form type, but rather filers that have a combined total of 10 or more information returns (see below applicable forms) are required to electronically file all information returns.
 (Corrections do not count when totaling the number of forms to file.)

 Partnerships with more than 100 partners must file information returns electronically regardless of the number of information returns to be filed.

 Corrections must be filed in the same manner that the originals are filed, and penalties will be imposed for failure to file a correction in the same manner as the original was filed.